KansasLeawood (MO line) to Lawrence

 Lawrence to Herington

 Both the Oregon and Santa Fe national historic trails pass through Douglas County.
 The ADT generally follows the route of the Santa Fe Trail for the remainder of the way west through Kansas.
-At Lawrence, the ADT goes through the campus of the University of Kansas and Clinton Lake State Park.
+At Lawrence, the ADT follows the Kansas River Levy Trail, crosses the Kansas River into downtown Lawrence, and visits Massechusettes Street, which is a popular shopping and dining destination.
+The trail uses bike-friendly streets and local rail-trail through town..
 This part of Kansas and the next 200 miles or so are anything but the flat image that most folks may have in their minds.
 The landscape in physiographic terms is known as Osage Questas, or hill-plains with rather steep slopes, and include the Flint Hills where the bluestem pastureland varies from 100 to 400 feet in elevation.

-With a lot of ups and downs the ADT heads west on back roads into Council Grove.
+From Lawrence to Ottawa, the trail parallels U.S. 59 Highway, which has a wide paved shoulder.
+However most of the route is along “old 59,” which is a frontage road off U.S. 59.
+Between Ottawa and Council Grove the route use the Flint Hills Nature Trail.
+The active railroad near the trail from Ottawa to Quenemo is the busiest rail line in Kansas!
+You will see freight trains while traveling this section.
 At one time Council Grove was the last and most important outfitting post on the Santa Fe Trail.
-There are twelve historic sites here, including the Madonna of the Trail, a 16-foot memorial to the courage of pioneer mothers, and the Old Kaw Mission and Museum.
+There are 12 historic sites here, including the Madonna of the Trail, a 16-foot memorial to the courage of pioneer mothers, and the Old Kaw Mission and Museum.

 Herington to McPherson

-Continuing on back roads, the ADT crosses the Cottonwood River near Durham, and enters McPherson, where the first man-made diamond is on display in the McPherson Museum.
+Continuing on back roads, the ADT crosses the Maxwell Game Preserve.
+There are herds of bison and elk and an observation tower.
+The McPherson State Fishing Lake offers primitive camping.
+In McPherson the first man-made diamond is on display in the McPherson Museum.

 McPherson to Great Bend